skateco/skateco.github.io/content/docs/components/deployments.md

 All pods in a deployment automatically receive a dns listing under `<name>.<namespace>.pod.cluster.skate`.
 See [Services](/docs/components/services) for more information on exposing the deployment as a service which is more reliable.

+## Healthchecks

+`podman kube play` supports `livenessProbe` in the pod manifest.
+The best way to ensure that http traffic stops being routed to an unhealthy pod is to combine that with `restartPolicy` of `Always` or `OnFailure`.

+**Traffic will only start being routed to your pod once all containers in the pod are healthy.**

+NOTE: using the `httpGet` probe results in podman trying to run `curl` within the container.
+With `tcpSocket` it looks for `nc`.